Benign Prostatic Hyperplasia

 BPH and Prostate Cancer

 BPH and prostate cancer share some symptoms.
-That’s why it’s important to talk with your health care provider about your symptoms.
+That’s why it’s important to talk with your provider about your symptoms.
 Men with BPH aren’t more likely to develop this cancer.
 But they may have higher levels of the prostate-specific antigen (PSA).
-A higher PSA level may be a sign of prostate cancer.
+A higher PSA level may also be a sign of prostate cancer.
+Certain tests help distinguish BPH from prostate cancer.
+They include prostate ultrasound and biopsy.